 Dr. Paget graduated from the Indiana University School of Medicine in 1990.
 He completed his residency training at St. Josephs Mercy Hospital in Ann Arbor, Michigan.
 He served at the Chief of Surgery, Director of Acute Care Surgical Service and Surgical Endoscopy Service at Morehead Memorial Hospital from 1996-2002.
-Dr. Paget is currently the Associate Program Director of the General Surgery Residency Program and the Section Chief of General Surgery at Carilion Clinic.
+Dr. Paget is currently the Program Director of the General Surgery Residency Program and the Vice Chair for Education, Department of Surgery.

 Sandy Fogel, M.D., Associate Program Director